 Competition arose in the form of Activision, a software producer who feature in many of today’s video games such as the Skylanders franchise (2011, and still ongoing).

 Activision had been started by four disheartened Atari programmers.
 To compete, the Atari released Boxing, Checkers, Dragster and Fishing Derby.

 Not long after, Asteroids was produced to try and beat the success that Activision were having.

 This lead Atari to also produce the new console – the Atari 5200.
 The 2600 was still cheaper and had good quality games, and still sold as well as the newer version.

-Atari were producing these games and consoles to battle against the rival companies.
+Atari was producing these games and consoles to battle against the rival companies.

 The best news they could have was that they were still selling.
 And fast.
 Even after the 5200 release, the 2600 sold millions of copies in 1985.